-Rachel Stromberg became addicted to improv, when she saw her first live show in 2003.
-She has been performing for 10 years and has had training with distinguished improvisation instructors like Bill Arnett, Danny Mora, and Marla Caceres of iO, Chicago, and Robin Scott, Mary Scruggs, Kerry Sheehan, and Rachel Mason of Second City, Chicago.
+Rachel Stromberg became addicted to improv as soon as she saw her first live show.
+Rachel is a founding member of Mad Cowford in 2006 and has had training with distinguished instructors like Bill Arnett, Danny Mora, and Marla Caceres of iO, Chicago, and Robin Scott, Mary Scruggs, Kerry Sheehan, and Rachel Mason of Second City, Chicago.

 Rachel is proud to share the stage with her friends.

 A self-described improv junkie, Jack began making his improvisational bones on the mean streets of Orange Park.
 He attributes his street-wise improv persona to the more than 10 years he spent as a stay-at-home dad (S.A.D.) to his two sons: Kyle and Lucas.
 When not doing the home school thang, Jack entertains himself by reading improv books and going to improv festivals.
 Performing improvisational theatre led to Jack performing in community theater performances, including his first lead role in Arsenic and Old Lace.
 Jack is thrilled to be part of Mad Cowford as he makes his way to total improv enlightenment.